-From Canvas to Code – Jakita’s characters shine on the new Deadly Coders Online platform
+From canvas to code - Jakita's characters shine on the new Deadly Coders online platform

-Jakita Butterworth, a young Wakka Wakka, Widi, Bidjara, Butchula, and Kanaka artist inspired by her people, is the creative force behind the new characters bringing STEM to Indigenous children across Australia and the world.
+Jakita Butterworth, a young Wakka Wakka, Widi, Bidjara, Butchula, and Kanaka artist inspired by her people, is the creative force behind two new characters bringing STEM to Indigenous children across Australia and the world.

 The Deadly Coders Online platform will introduce two Indigenous characters to enhance the learning experience for students, by fostering a deeper connection with the pedological content.
 The characters serve as relatable figures that resonate with students’ cultural backgrounds, helping to make the coding lessons more engaging and meaningful.